Ex-Vice President Biden launches 2020 presidential campaign

 Ultimately, the draw to take on Trump in 2020 was too strong.

 Beaumont reported from Des Moines, Iowa.
+Associated Press writer Julie Pace in Washington contributed to this report.